This Lush Living Air Plant Wreath Has a Secret

 Now add the plants!
 Attach the air plants to the wire loops gently.
 You want to make sure the plants are held in place firmly but that they aren’t pinched or pierced by the wire.
 Once you have your plants set in place, it’s easy to take the plants off to soak them in a bath, and then add them back to the design when you’re finished.

 Now my new air plant wreath looks beautiful and will last for many, many years.
-Oh, and it cost a whole lot less to make than $40!
+Oh, and it cost a whole lot less than $40 to make!

 Related: All About Air Plants